StarSheriff2/forms-app/README.md

 4. Now type <code>bin/rails db:migrate</code> to migrate the database.
 ### Usage
 1. Run <code>bin/rails server</code>
-2. Open http://localhost:3000/ on your favorite web browser and create a new user or edit it,
+2. Open http://localhost:3000/ on your favorite web browser and create a new user
+3. You can also edit existing users

 ## Authors